-If it’s your first time to the Finger Lakes, Cayuga Lake is also one of the best Finger Lakes to choose.
+If it’s your first time in the Finger Lakes, Cayuga Lake is also one of the best Finger Lakes to choose from.
 Cayuga Lake’s prized gem and the small city of Ithaca offers an abundant amount of fun activities and cute accommodations to choose from (listed below).

 Ithaca, New York

 Ithaca is one of my favorite towns in Upstate New York.
 It offers an excellent mix of artistic/nerdy spaces, healthy food, and beautiful outdoors.
 This is one of my favorite and best places to stay in the Finger Lakes, hands down.

 Ithaca is home to the prestigious colleges of Cornell University (an ivy league) and Ithaca College.
 Situated on Cayuga Lake, you can venture off into several fun activities while you visit, like glamping at Firelight Camps on La Tourelle Resort and Spa Grounds (pictured above).
 Hiking or biking the Cayuga Waterfront Trail or sipping your way through the Cayuga Lake Wine Trail.